-We’ll start at the beginning.
 The World Health Organization (WHO) defines cold chain as an end-to-end system of storing and transporting vaccines or healthcare products at desired temperatures from the point of manufacture to the point of use.
-The need for such a temperature-specific solution is critical for biopharmaceutical, vaccine and clinical trial purposes.
-Unsurprisingly, demand for these materials is expected to increase.
+The need for temperature-specific solutions is critical for biopharma, vaccines and clinical trials.
+Unsurprisingly, demand for cold chain materials is expected to increase.

 For example, my team and I developed BookDoc, which is an end-to-end digital healthcare platform to connect patients and medical practitioners across Asia Pacific.
 Although BookDoc was established before the pandemic, the virus has made us realize the importance of linking those in need of medical solutions to healthcare professionals remotely.
 Malaysia was a suitable launching pad for BookDoc in Southeast Asia because of the country’s solid telecommunication infrastructure, smart phone penetration, abundance of the middle class and strong rule of law.